Cherry Eye in Dogs

 Cherry eye in dogs is unpreventable.
 However, if you know that your dog’s breed is predisposed to developing cherry eye, get in the habit of regularly looking at your dog’s eyes for signs of irritation, redness, or unusual swelling.
 The breeds of dogs predisposed to cherry eye also tend to be predisposed to other ocular conditions like entropion, distichia, and dry eye.
 Regular observation of your dog’s eye could help you catch another condition even if your dog never develops cherry eye.

-Is there a vaccine for cherry eye?
+Is there a vaccine for cherry eye in dogs?

 Since cherry eye is not an infectious disease, there is no vaccine.